rust-multiplatform/Windowing-Template/README.md

 Please note that some platforms are just a basic example on how to build part of this project, e.g. building only the `platform_linux` package.
 This is done to save on build costs/minutes.

+> Please note, that if just one CI platform is failing, it is most likely linked to a plan or build credit issue on said platform.
+> GitHub Actions is **NOT** limited for open source repositories.
+> If GitHub Actions succeed, all other CI platforms _should_ succeed as well.

 ### CI Platform: GitHub Actions

 On GitHub Actions we have a workflow file per package (platforms & shared).